 Table 1 and figure 1 present the potential GDP growth rates and the historical observed GDP growth rate.
 The results about the growth of potential GDP derived from all the techniques confirm with each other.
-During 1976 to 2017, Nepal's potential GDP grew by 4.1 percent on average.
-The potential growth was 3.9 percent on average before liberalization period that increased slightly to 4.2 percent in the post-liberalization period.
-The potential growth was low in the late 1970s that improved to 5.0 percent during 1980s.
-However, such a growth averaged to 4.8 percent only during 1990s.
+During 1976 to 2017, Nepal's potential GDP grew by 4.3 percent on average.
+The potential growth was 4.0 percent on average before liberalization period that increased slightly to 4.4 percent in the post-liberalization period.
+Such growth was low in the late 1970s that improved to 4.8 percent during 1980s and 4.9 percent during the 1990s.
 After 2000, the growth of potential GDP remained stable around 4 percent.
-Furthermore, such a growth rate was low during 2000-2007.
 The potential growth which increased after 2004 slowed down again after the global financial crisis of 2007.
-In 2017, the potential GDP growth rate is 4.4 percent implying the moderate recovery of the economy.
+In 2017, the potential GDP growth rate is 5.0 percent implying the moderate recovery of the economy.